JDASoftwareGroup/jdatech.github.io/_posts/2020-03-24-dask-developer-workshop.markdown

 We were also reminded once again of the value of open-source software.
 There was a clear synergy in terms of intended functionality between [Kartothek](https://github.com/JDASoftwareGroup/kartothek) and other tools in the ecosystem such as Arrow/Parquet and Dask.dataframe I/O and partitioning.
-We are sharing responsibility of Dask with the community; by committing to this project we are accessing a broad pool of developers.
+Dask is driven by a wide community of skilled and passionate developers.
-In this sense, to be able to get the best software out there, collaborating with the community is a necessity.
+By committing to this community-driven project, we get to collaboratively shape the best software out there.

 ### Final remarks